 Can firewood be too dry?

-Kiln-dried wood is the driest you can find in the market it doesn’t produce smoke and burn well and sometimes hard to control.
-Kilen dried wood has the moisture content around 10 % which is the lowest you can find anywhere.
+Kiln-dried wood is the driest you can find in the market it doesn’t produce smoke and burn well and is sometimes hard to control.
+Kiln-dried wood has a moisture content of around 10 % which is the lowest you can find anywhere.